AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 To learn how to configure progress bars, see the [Elements: Progress Bars](Elements#progress_bars) section.

-In this sample, progress bars are added to all regular tasks and the parent one:
+In the following sample, progress values are added to all regular tasks except for the last one.
+The progress value of the parent task is calculated automatically.

 ```
 // create data